meyer/feed-thing/README.md

 # Well, well, well, what have we here…

 This thing that I have made turns different sites’ authenticated feed APIs into RSS feeds on a per-site basis.
-It’s built with Heroku in mind, but it should run on just about anything.
+It’s built with Cloudflare workers in mind.
 Only Tumblr and Flickr are supported for now.

 My motivation is twofold.